English - Bachelor of Arts

 Declaration of a Major and a Minor

-Students are advised to declare a primary major and a minor, or a primary major and secondary major, or a primary major and two minors by the time they have completed 45 credits.
-Majors are selected from Arts disciplines and consist of 42 to 60 junior- and senior-level credits.
-With the exception of those students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
+Students are advised to declare a primary major and a minor, a primary major and secondary major, a primary major and two minors, or a multi-disciplinary major by the time they have completed 45 credits.
+Primary majors are selected from Arts disciplines and consist of 42 to 60 junior- and senior-level credits; multi-disciplinary majors consist of 60 to 84 junior- and senior-level credits.
+Students who declare a multi-disciplinary major may pursue a minor but are not required to do so.
+Secondary majors can be from an Arts or a Science discipline.
+Except for those students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
 A major and minor cannot be in the same discipline and students may not declare more than one out-of-faculty minor.
 Students can re-declare their major(s) and/or minor(s) if required.

 For students completing multiple majors or minors, the Faculty cannot guarantee a schedule of classes that will permit the student to complete their degree in eight consecutive fall and winter semesters.
-Furthermore, depending on the courses in which a student enrols, meeting the requirements of a double major may require the completion of more than 120 credits for graduation.
-Students are strongly encouraged to consult with a program advisor in the Program Services Office in the Faculty of Arts and Science and a discipline advisor in their major and minor disciplines prior to declaration.
+Furthermore, depending on the configuration of the student's degree, meeting the requirements for the degree may require the completion of more than 120 credits for graduation.
+Students are strongly encouraged to consult with an academic advisor in the Faculty of Arts and Science Advising Office and a discipline advisor in their major and minor disciplines prior to declaration.

 Graduation Grade Point Average

-As part of the Graduation Grade Point Average regulation above, Bachelor of Arts students must obtain an overall GGPA of 2.0 or higher, with a minimum GPA of 2.0 on all courses credited toward the major(s) and a minimum GPA of 2.0 on all courses credited toward the minor(s).
+As part of the Graduation Grade Point Average regulation, Bachelor of Arts students must obtain an overall GGPA of 2.0 or higher, with a minimum GPA of 2.0 on all courses credited toward the major(s) and a minimum GPA of 2.0 on all courses credited toward the minor(s).

 Graduation Requirements

 Graduation requirements are governed by the date on which students declare their major(s) and minor(s).
-Students who declare their major(s) and minor(s) up to and including February 15 are bound by the requirements of the current academic year.
-Those students who declare after February 15 are bound by the programs of study and degree requirements of the upcoming academic year as published in the MacEwan University Academic Calendar.
+Students who declare their major(s) and minor(s) on or before the published deadline are bound by the requirements of the current academic year.
+Those students who declare after the published deadline are bound by the programs of study and degree requirements of the upcoming academic year as published in the MacEwan University Academic Calendar.

 Junior- and Senior-Level Courses